LunaTheFoxgirl/nicedesktopd/README.md

 Replace the placeholders in the wallpapers section with the path to each file you want to cycle between.

+### NOTICE
+If you are running a unity desktop, the desktop might go to a state where it shows the stock background, setting legacy to `true` tends to fix this.

 ## DBus Documentation

 ### Basics